paulabergman/intro-to-biostats-r/chapter1.md

 --- type:NormalExercise lang:r xp:100 skills:1 key:cb2334e4d3
 ## Checking out the data!

-When you get a new data set, it is a good practice to first give it a quick overview: to check how many samples you have, how many variables you have, how many females / males, what is the age distrtibution for example.
+When you get a new data set, it is a good practice to first give it a quick overview: to check how many samples you have, how many variables you have, how many females / males, and what is the age distrtibution for example.
+To get the number of samples and variables in your data, just type dim(data).
 For categorical variables, table() is a good idea and for continous variables use summary().
 To know what variables you have in your data, just type colnames(data).

 *** =instructions
  - Find out how many observations does the cardiac-data contain.